-DW Windsor was chosen for their extensive experience in refurbishment of ornate lanterns.
+DW Windsor was chosen for their extensive experience in the restoration of ornate lanterns.
 They recommended future-proofing their IP rating by creating replica lanterns in copper with polycarbonate glazing for longevity.
-These used their Diamond Optic®, which uses a flexible patented technology to control light, distributing it uniformly and efficiently.
-The light distribution can therefore be independently adjusted for each lantern by adjusting the four multi-faceted internal reflectors (arranged in the shape of a diamond) to where it is required eg projecting onto the carriageway and paths, rather than the river.
+These used their Diamond Optic®, which uses flexible patented technology to control light, distributing it uniformly and efficiently.
+The light distribution can therefore be independently adjusted for each lantern by adjusting the four multi-faceted internal reflectors (arranged in the shape of a diamond) to where it is required, eg projecting onto the carriageway and paths rather than the river.

-The result is a vastly improved lighting effect with requisite levels of light on the pavements and road.
+The result is a vastly improved lighting effect with requisite light levels on the pavements and roads.
 The scheme won the Energy Management and Innovation Lighting (EMILAS) Award within the Road & Amenity category.
 Consumption is 50W per lantern as opposed to 94W of the earlier scheme – an energy saving of 45%.